ArixZajicek/shup/README.md

 # shup
 _Short for SHell setUP_

 Quickly set up your favorite bash prompt, aliases, .nanorc, and more.
+Scripts set differing bash/nano colors when being run by the root user.

 ## Usage Example
 When hosted on a PHP enabled server, all scripts can be listed and will be combined into one.